Xallt/xallt.github.io/_posts/2023-11-9-connecting-mediapipe-cmake.md

 I tried just removing this command in particular, but there were just too many problems like this, and I decided to give up on this idea.
 Which was sad, because having a working `bazel query` could've sped up my debugging process back then.

 ### Errors not logging from inside "glcontext"
-The code for running a graph on the GPU has two instances of entering an "OpenGL context" which is required to move an image from the GPU to the CPU.
+The code for running a graph on the GPU has two instances of entering an "OpenGL context" which is required to move an image from the CPU to the GPU and back.

 The problem was -- there is some Abseil error handling inside of the context, but it just wouldn't work.
 I manually checked -- and whenever an error was returned, it would just be ignored.
 Still don't know why, but I had to modify [this line](https://github.com/google/mediapipe/blob/master/mediapipe/examples/desktop/demo_run_graph_main_gpu.cc#L135) to manually check the returned `absl::Status` instead of delegating it to the `MP_RETURN_IF_ERROR` macro.